pdubrovskiy/pdubrovskiy/README.md

 Hello!
 I'm Pavel Dubrovskiy, a third-year student at BSUIR, aspiring to pursue a career as a Node.js Backend Developer.
 Throughout my academic journey, I have acquired valuable skills and knowledge in both Frontend and Backend technologies.
 Additionally, I have developed a keen interest in the dynamic and ever-evolving fields of DevOps.

-- 🔭 I’m currently working on various Node.js projects
+- 🔭 I'm currently working on various Node.js projects
-- 📘 I’m constantly learning new technologies and improving my skills
+- 📘 I'm constantly learning new technologies and improving my skills
 - 💬 Ask me about anything related to Node.js, JavaScript, or backend development
 - 🌎 I speak English at B2 level
 - ⚡ Fun fact: I like soba with soy sauce 🍜